EciStg/order-placement/stock/README.md

 -   **unitMeasure:** [optional] each, box, etc.
 -   **unitCost:** [optiona] amount of currency required to purchase the good or service
 -   **currency:** [optional] describes the transactional currency
--   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request
--   **items:** the goods or services being ordered. [optional] if there is only one item in the request. [required] if there is more than one item in the request

 ## Example